blackflash13/blackflash13/README.md

 ## 🚀 About Me

-I am Vladyslav Labenskyi, a **Full Stack Developer**.
+I am Vladyslav Labenskyi, a **Software Engineer**.

-I'm a Software Developer equally adept at backend and frontend development.
+I'm a equally adept at backend and frontend development.
 Equipped with a diverse and promising skill set.
 Proficient in multiple platforms, languages and embedded systems.
 Able to effectively self-manage independent projects as well as work as part of a productive team.
 My primary goal as an engineer is to quickly find efficient and straightforward solutions to meet business needs.

 ## 🛠️ Skills